Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/primary_additional_ip_concepts/guide.en-gb.md

 In the Bare Metal universe, you can use the Primary IP addresses of your services, or configure Additional IP addresses, which provide a flexible way to manage public access to your services.
 They can stay infrastructure-agnostic and be scaled up or migrated whenever needed.

-## IP Addresses in OVHcloud: Primary, Additional, and Floating
+## IP Addresses in OVHcloud: Primary, Additional

 OVHcloud offers various types of IP addresses, each designed for specific use cases and offering different levels of flexibility and functionality.
-Understanding the distinctions between Primary IP, Additional IP, and Floating IP is crucial for effective network management and service deployment.
+Understanding the distinctions between Primary IP and Additional IP is crucial for effective network management and service deployment.

 ## Primary IP Addresses